Skip to content

 It’s pretty clear that oil demand is probably going to continue to increase at least into the next decade.
 Natural gas demand will continue to grow probably at least until around 2040.
 And while they may grow, their share of the energy mix—because the energy mix will get larger—will likely be smaller.
 The direction is clear, but I think many people have a hazy view of the timing and scale.

-Last year, S&P published a landmark report on copper—why, of all minerals, did you pick copper?
+S&P published a landmark report on copper in 2022—why, of all minerals, did you pick copper?
 And what do you see as the report’s key finding?

 We wanted to highlight the reality of a serious constraint to the energy transition that doesn’t seem to be recognized.
 It can take seven years to bring a new oil field on.
 It takes 15 or 20 years or more to bring a major new mine on.
 And you’re seeing this constraint in developed and developing countries, with permitting challenges and policy changes.